R-Josef/CraftBukkitPlugin-zh_CN-config/README.md

 # CraftBukkitPlugin-zh_CN-config
-A Chinese localization config file for bukkit plugins
+Some Chinese localization config files for bukkit plugins